| |

 Admire the coastline from the comfort of your own small and colorful capsule.

 The Sky Capsule is a unique transportation experience connecting the two villages of Mipo and Cheongsapo, located just 2 kilometers apart.
-The capsule travels along an elevated, suspended path at a leisurely pace of 4 kilometers per hour, making the journey from one village to the other in less than half an hour.
+The capsule travels along an elevated, suspended path at a leisurely pace of 4 kilometers per hour, making the journey from one village to another in less than half an hour.

 Address: 60 Songjeongjungang-ro 6beon-gil, Haeundae, Busan, South Korea